francgossin/xhsfeedbot/README.md

 #### Android devices
 Guide of [Android Emulator](https://docs.mitmproxy.org/stable/howto/install-system-trusted-ca-android/)

-If you are not using an emulator, you need to root your device and then manually move CA certificate to system partition and reboot.
+If you are not using an emulator, you need to root your device and then manually move CA certificate to system partition, or use [Magisk](https://docs.mitmproxy.org/stable/howto/install-system-trusted-ca-android/#instructions-when-using-magisk) method, and then reboot.